-Meet the Labor and Delivery Team at the UCLA BirthPlace!
-Join us on Wednesday, August 12th from 6-7 PM for a virtual open house with the labor and delivery teams at the UCLA BirthPlace in Westwood and Santa Monica.
-Meet a few of our obstetrics doctors, nurses and anesthesiologists, and find out what to expect when you give birth at UCLA.
-This live webinar will also provide the opportunity for questions and answers with our expert team.
-Registration is required: UCLAOBGYNRegistration@mednet.ucla.edu.
+Join us for a Labor & Delivery QA with Providers on Tuesday, November 17 at 6:00 pm.
+Meet a few of our obstetric doctors, nurses and anesthesiologists, and find out what to expect when you give birth at UCLA.
+This live webinar will also provide the opportunity for questions and answers with our expert team!
+Registration Is required.
+Email us at: UCLAOBGYNRegistration@mednet.ucla.edu

 Giving to UCLA Obstetrics & Gynecology - UCLA OBGYN counts on your generous support to sustain our innovative programs, allowing us to provide exceptional gynecologic and obstetric health care for women by emphasizing the whole patient.
 Giving >